worktheclock/replit.github.io/Teams/SimpleAutograding.md

 To experience the process from your students' perspective, sign into a normal 'member' account that's part of your team plan.
 You can use a different web browser or incognito window to stay signed into your teacher account at the same time.

-You'll see all of your published templates but no `edit` button.
-Instead there'll be a `fork template` button which is the first thing a student needs to press to begin the homework assignment.
+You'll see all of your published projects but no `edit` button.
+Instead there'll be a `start project` button which is the first thing a student needs to press to begin the homework assignment.

 ![](https://static.ritza.co/repl/teachers-01-autograding/10-forking-a-template.png)